bernardo-torres/1d-spectral-optimal-transport/README.md

 [Paper (arXiv)](https://arxiv.org/abs/2312.14507)
 <!-- [![Paper (arXiv)](https://img.shields.io/badge/arXiv-2312.14507-b31b1b.svg)](https://arxiv.org/abs/2312.14507) -->

-This is the repository for our paper "[Unsupervised Harmonic Parameter Estimation Using Differentiable DSP and Spectral Optimal Transport.](https://arxiv.org/abs/2312.14507)", by *Bernardo Torres, Geoffroy Peeters, and Gaël Richard*.
+This is the official repository for the paper "[Unsupervised Harmonic Parameter Estimation Using Differentiable DSP and Spectral Optimal Transport.](https://arxiv.org/abs/2312.14507)", by *Bernardo Torres, Geoffroy Peeters, and Gaël Richard*.

 We introduce a loss function for comparing spectra *horizontally* inspired by optimal transport.
 It computes the one dimensional Wasserstein distance between the spectra of two signals, which gives a measure of energy displacement along the frequency axis.